Lora Ann Chaisson

 To contact Bette Billiot by email, click here.

 District 6: Terrebonne Parish – Houma (70364 & 70360), Gibson (70356), Gray (70359) and Schriever (70395)

+Roxanna teaches social studies and science in the Lafourche Parish School District.
+Additionally, she received her bachelor’s degree from Nicholls State University.
 In her free time, she enjoys traveling with her family, creating videos, art, drama, theater, film, and has interest in the Mississippi River.
 Some traditional talents include palmetto basket weaving, fringe shawls, and making baby moccasins.
-She is on the Commission on Human Rights and the Camp Bayou Pride Director, TRPD #4 and Commissioner on Human Rights District #1.
+She is on the Commission on Human Rights District #1 and the Camp Bayou Pride Director, TRPD #4.

 C: (985) 274-8586

 District 7: All of Plaquemines and St. Bernard Parishes, Jefferson Parish – Gretna (70053-70056)

 Jacintha F. Duthu is from Houma, but currently resides in Terry Town.
 Her goal while serving on the Tribal Council is to gain the trust of the people that reside in her district in order to meet their needs and greatly impact their lives in a positive manner.
 Mrs. Duthu is experienced in management and property management as well as interested in legislature involvement.
 In her free time, she likes to read, cook, bake, and paint.
 She is also involved in various community activities, such as community Christmas boxes, a summer feeding program, and assists in adult life skills help assessments.

 District 8: Jefferson Parish – Marrero (70073, 70072), Barataria (70036), Lafitte (70067) and Harvey (70058-70059)